MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-data-in-space-set-up.md

 In the Azure portal, create an Azure Spatial Anchor resource for Power BI.
 See [Create an Azure Spatial Anchors account](/azure/spatial-anchors/how-tos/create-asa-account?tabs=azure-portal) for detail.

-When configuring the resource, note the following:
+When configuring the resource:

-* The Power BI admin who is going to connect Power BI to the resource in the Power BI admin portal must be assigned the **Owner** role in the resource.
+* Be sure that the Power BI admin who is going to connect Power BI to the Azure Spatial Anchors resource in the Power BI admin portal is assigned the **Owner** role in the Azure Spatial Anchors resource.

-* The person who is going to assign users and groups the Spatial Anchors Account roles must have a role in the resource that gives them `Microsoft.Authorization/roleAssignments/write` permissions, such as **User Access Administrator** or **Owner**, so that they can make these assignments.
+* Be sure that the person who is going to assign users to the Spatial Anchors Account roles in step 3 has a role in the Azure Spatial Anchors resource that gives them `Microsoft.Authorization/roleAssignments/write` permissions, such as **User Access Administrator** or **Owner**.
 For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal?tabs=current).

 ## Connect Power BI to the Azure Spatial Anchors resource